 Monkey cracked his fingers and stood up, his head touching the roof of the van.
 With two fingers, he signaled Puma to follow.
 She slinked from her seat and grabbed Monkey’s blazer.
 Feeling her grasp on him, he pushed the doors open, and the gust came rushing in and smacked our cut faces.
 Outside, multiple police cars trailed closely behind us with more flashing lights coming in from the distance.

 Rabbit made a sharp right, and I heard a loud crash and the squeal of metal on metal.
 The scent of burnt rubber assaulted my nose.
 Despite having faster cars, the police struggled to catch up due to the incoming traffic…especially now that they needed to bypass an accident.

 The two frontmost cars careened into each other, then lost control and spun out.
-It was so wholly unexpected.
-One car smashed into a pedestrian car parked on the street, and the other took out a flower shop by the sidewalk.
+It was completely unexpected.
+One car smashed into a pedestrian-car parked on the street, and the other took out a flower shop by the sidewalk.
 There were only three police units left chasing us.

 A red light at an intersection.
 We ran through, barely escaping the traffic coming in perpendicular.
 The cops weren’t so lucky.
 One unit collided into the left door of a civilian car where another had hit the rear.
 The cop unit immediately behind stabbed into the first, totaled the former unit, and flipped over it before sliding across a short distance.
 The resulting traffic jam made it impossible for the last unit to chase after us.